ericallenpaul/IdentityFramework/README.md

 Break IF into seperate class
 Hold the Database Context in a seperate class

-Create the Web site - ProjectName.Web, .Net Core MVC
+Create the Web site - ProjectName.Web, .Net Core MVC, add Individual Authentication

 Add Nuget Packages: